HackaDOT-East-Asia/Summer-HackaDOT-2023/README.md

 ## Workshop and Office Hours

+- April 30
+Orientation

-- April 24th - May 28th
+- May 2 - May 12
-Online Workshop sessions with Parity & Live-ecosystem Project Teams
+Online Workshop for each challenge topics

-- May 28 th - June 9th
+- May 16  - May 24
-Rest of the week will be _office hours_
+Office hours

 ## Contact